cferdinandi/adventure/content/adventures/escape-from-atlantis.md

+## Events

+- **Warm Welcome.** The King of Atlantis greets the adventurers, thanks them for coming ("It's been a *long* time since we've encountered people from the outside"), and invites them to stay for a feast in their honor that evening.
+He tells them to explore the city and spend the night.
+- **Overtime at the Mine.** One of the smaller domes holds the entrance to the Mines of Atlantis, cut into the ocean floor below.
+The adventurers learn that rare element, Atlantium, is mined there.
+It powers the great technological achievements and advances of the city, and exists nowhere else in the world.
+The mine is in full swing, and one of the miners tells you they’ve been working overtime and pulling out more Altantium than ever before.
+- **Atlantium Shortages.** In another small dome (either farming or science), you learn that less and less Atlantium is being shipped up, and as a result crop product/scientific experiments have slowed in the last few months.
+This is putting pressure on everyone, as they’re not generating enough food/medicine/etc.
+- The King’s guard approaches, tells the adventures that they’re not allowed to be here.
+They’re arrested and thrown in a prison located in an abandoned section of the mines.
+- **The Real King.** Once the Adventurer's escape, they walk by another cell that contains none other than the King of Atlantis himself.
+The adventurers learn that the "King" they met is a shape-shifting wizard from another realm who imprisoned the real King and took his place.
+He’s stealing Atlantium and shipping it off to where he’s from so that his people can also benefit.
+In doing so, he’s crippling the city of Atlantis.
+- **The Takeover.** The crab guards and fake king attack or attempt a hostile takeover of the city.
+The adventurer's must decide whose side they're on in this fight, and help accordingly.

 ## Monsters

 The King that the players meet is actually an imposter.
 He and his guards are a race of crustacean hominids (crab-people or lobster-people) who can shapeshift to appear as Atlanteans.
 Don’t reveal this to the players initially.
 Let them discover it on their own.